Get HH posts in your email!

 1 whole parsnip, skinned and diced

-2 whole celery stalks, sliced
+2 whole celery ribs, sliced

 1 whole celery root, skinned and diced